reaper47/heavy-metal-notifier/README.md

 Then, open *config.json* to edit the following variables:
 - **email.from**: The administrator's email address
 - **email.sendGridAPIKey**: Your [SendGrid](https://sendgrid.com/) API key.
 The free tier should be sufficient for your needs.
+- **email.maxNumberUsers**: The maximum number of users you can have.
+The number depends on your SendGrid plan.
+The free plan can send a maximum of 100 emails daily.
 - **port**: The port the app will be served through.
 - **url**: The website the app is served on.
 This URL is used in the emails.